Mekkawy12/mekkawy12.github.io/CSRF/ATO_Through_CSRF.md

 ## How

-While testing the api I thought about downloading the apk version of this app to see if there are another endpoint that I can test it further.
-After decompiling the api I noticed an endpoint that changes the email of the user and I figure it out that this endpoint is open to <span style="color:red">***CSRF***</span> vulnerability but The endpoint needed an additional information for the attack to be successful that I was able to get using the invitation feature.
+While testing the api I thought about downloading the apk version of this app to see if there are another endpoints that I can test it further.
+After decompiling the apk I noticed an endpoint that changes the email of the user and I noticed that this endpoint is open to <span style="color:red">***CSRF***</span> vulnerability, but The endpoint needed an additional information for the attack to be successful and I was able to get it using the invitation feature.
 After this I used the login functionality to deliver the attack with a better way and eleminate the factor of complexity.

 # The CSRF Vulnerability